geomagpy/MARTAS/README.md

 environment on beaglebone blacks.
 You might want to consider search engines to find solutions for that.
 Alternatively you can also switch to system python for running MARTAS.
 This is working without problems on beaglebone blacks but we would like to emphasize that this method is not recommended as there is some probability to break system stability.
-In order to minimize a potential negative influence on system stability it is recommended to primarly use pre-compiled packages for your specific system based on apt.
+In order to minimize a potential negative influence on system stability it is recommended to primarily use pre-compiled packages for your specific system based on apt.

+      sudo apt update
       sudo apt install python3-numpy python3-scipy python3-matplotlib python3-twisted python3-serial python3-numba python3-pandas

 Then install the remaining dependencies using pip.